Scientology and psychiatry: William Alanson White

 William Alanson White was an American neurologist and psychiatrist who served as superintendent of St. Elizabeths Hospital.
 A letter from the Hubbard Association of Scientologists International to the FBI, dated June 12, 1954, claims that Hubbard was trained by both Joseph Thompson and William Alanson White.
 Hubbard recalled "Dr. William Alanson White, a very fine man.
 He was head of the big St. Elizabeth’s, the big mental institution there in Washington, D.C., and he had been a friend of mine for quite a while.
 I had met him through other friends of Dr. Thompson's".
 In a lecture, Hubbard described consulting White about a theoretical calculation of human memory capacity, apparently during Hubbard's university days.
 Hubbard recalled that "he [White] used to see me every once in a while".

 In a 1951 lecture, Hubbard described St. Elizabeth's as "where they sent the naval officers after they had received their fifth contradiction from the Navy Department".

 For two years in the 1920s, White had opened the doors of St. Elizabeths to Alfred Korzybski, enabling Korzybski to directly study mental illness, research that contributed heavily to Korzybski's 1933 Science and Sanity: An Introduction to Non-Aristotelian Systems and General Semantics.
 Hubbard cited the relationship between Korzybski and White in his lectures.

 White died in 1937, thirteen years before the publication of Dianetics.
 White was included in the Acknowledgements section of 1951's Science of Survival, as was Joseph Thompson.

 "Walnut Lodge"

 For much of the 1920s and 30s, L. Ron Hubbard lived in Washington D.C.
-In 1932, Hubbard listed the US Naval Hospital in Washington as his address; In 1933, Hubbard listed a P.O. box in Beallsville, Maryland.
+In 1932, Hubbard listed the US Naval Hospital in Washington as his address; In 1933, Hubbard listed a P.O.
+Box in Beallsville, Maryland.

 In a 1952 lecture, Hubbard recalls his interaction with staff and patients at a facility specializing in schizophrenia which he calls "Walnut Lodge" (presumably Chestnut Lodge):

+In 1966, Hubbard recalled "Identification by classification.
+This is a type of thing Psychiatry does all the time.
+They say this is a Dementia Praecox case.
+They've gotten so idiotic with it now that if someboy goes to Chestnut Lodge... if a person is transferred to Chestnut Lodge, regardless of their symptoms before, they now have schizophrenia."

 Hubbard would return to "Walnut Lodge" in future writings.
 A 1970 bulletin states that "$2,000 a month for board only is the price at Walnut Lodge in Washington DC, an average place."
 In his work Mission Earth, Hubbard writes "Arginal P. Pauper was today committed to Walnut Lodge Nut House".